Joshaw-k/usersDB/README.md

 This a simple users database that replicates how a users register to an application and their data is being appended into a table of registered users.

+### NB: This contract was deployed on mumbai testnet.

 ## Tools Used

 - Wagmi(for wallet integration and smart contract interactions)